 As an integral component of the project, we also propose to build out the existing surface parking lot to the south with a new residential development consistent with the scale and character of the existing Theater building.
 This property was always envisioned for development (it was previously zoned R-C), presenting an opportunity to fill in a 'missing tooth' in Palm Beach's fabric.
-The new structure includes two levels of underground parking, a motorcourt partially below grade, and four new houses totaling 27,687 sf, built above the motorcourt, on a raised garden level that includes a shared residential garden.
+The new structure includes two levels of underground parking, a motorcourt partially below grade, and four new houses totaling 25,887 sf, built above the motorcourt, on a raised garden level that includes a shared residential garden.

-The focal point of the newly renovated Theater will be a new public event space utilizing a significant portion of the former auditorium space with a maximum occupancy of 250 people.
+The focal point of the newly renovated Theater will be a private club that will have a membership of 475 members that will be selected to ensure that more than 50 per cent of members are "Town Persons" for purposes of the applicable "Town Serving" requirement; however, the maximum occupancy at any given time will not exceed 412 people.
+The renovated theatre area will also continue to host church services for up to 200 attendees.
 During the renovation, we will uncover and restore the beautiful faceted stained wood ceiling which is such a significant feature of the original Theater building.
 Much of the space surrounding the exterior courtyard and at the northwest corner of the building will be developed as a new private club with a variety of entertaining spaces for members.
-In addition, surrounding the courtyard will be a new 40 seat public-facing restaurant, serving only breakfast and lunch, at the north and fronting the street will be refurbished and reinvigorated retail space.
 We will also extend additional new retail space throughout the new development along North County Road.
-Finally, the Application proposes a private club that will be located within the renovated Paramount Theater building, with an initial membership of 225 members that will be selected to ensure that more than 50 per cent of members are "Town Persons" for purposes of the applicable "Town Serving" requirement.
+No special events will occur at the renovated Theater building.